 Choosing the Right Hobbyhorse

 When trying to choose a hobbyhorse, it's good to consider how it will be used, and how tall and strong the rider is.
-In the end it all comes down to personal preference, but in general smaller and lighter horses are used in show jumping, while bigger and heavier ones are commonly used in dressage.
+In the end it always comes down to personal preference, but in general smaller and lighter horses are used in show jumping, while bigger and heavier ones are commonly used in dressage.
 Small ponies are especially suitable for small riders, and medium-sized horses are good all-purpose horses.
-Extra large horses are best for strong riders.
+Extra large horses are best for the stronger, older riders.
 Very long luxury manes are beautiful on show horses, though not always practical while jumping.
-The horse owner's experience with horse tack is also good to consider.
-Complicated bridle models, or highly realistic bridles with lots of buckles can be difficult to put back on if you remove them even once!
-For someone who isn't used to tacking up horses, it's best to choose hobbyhorses with the most simplified bridles.

 Eponi hobbyhorse sizes vary a great deal, from a little XS pony to the big and heavy XL.
 Foals and miniatures are even smaller than the regular horses.
 They are meant to be mascots and collectibles, and they are too small for riding.